Helmstk1/CircuitPython/README.md

 ![spinningMetro_Optimized](https://user-images.githubusercontent.com/54641488/192549584-18285130-2e3b-4631-8005-0792c2942f73.gif)

-And here is how you should give image credit to someone, if you use their work:
+And here is how you should give image credit to someone if you use their work:

 Image credit goes to [Rick A](https://www.youtube.com/watch?v=dQw4w9WgXcQ&scrlybrkr=8931d0bc)

 ### Wiring
-Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
+Make an account with your Google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
 What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Your ultimate goal for the reflection is to pass on the knowledge that will make this assignment better or easier for the next person.